mizzleinetimi/jacker/PRIVACY.md

 ### 100% On-Device Processing

-All AI inference, image processing, LaTeX generation, and PDF rendering occur **entirely on your device**:
+All AI inference, document processing, OCR, and flashcard grading occur **entirely on your device**:

-1. **Images**: Processed locally using on-device AI models (Gemma 3N via MediaPipe)
+1. **Documents**: Processed locally using Apple's Vision framework for OCR
+2. **Text Simplification**: Generated on-device using Gemma AI models via MediaPipe
-2. **LaTeX Code**: Generated on-device and stored only in your device's local storage
-3. **PDFs**: Rendered client-side using WKWebView and latex.js
+3. **Flashcard Grading**: AI evaluation runs locally—your answers are never sent anywhere
-4. **History**: Saved locally using SwiftData (Apple's local database framework)
+4. **Study Progress**: Saved locally using SwiftData (Apple's local database framework)

 ### Network Usage

-Img2LaTeX uses your internet connection **only** for:
+jackqr uses your internet connection **only** for:

-1. **Initial Model Download**: First-time download of AI models (~500MB-900MB) from Cloudflare R2
+1. **Initial Model Download**: First-time download of AI models (~500MB-1GB) from HuggingFace
    - Models are downloaded once and cached locally
    - No personal data is transmitted during download
-   - Download URLs are public and do not track users

-2. **Optional Updates**: If you choose to download additional models or updates
+2. **Optional Updates**: If you choose to download additional models

 **After initial setup, the app works 100% offline.** You can enable Airplane Mode and the app will function normally.